gameontext/sample-room-java/README.md

 2. Use the Game On! command `/listmyrooms` from The First Room, to see your list of rooms.
 Once your room is registered, it will appear in that list.
 3. To get to your room, navigate through the network or go directly there by using the `/teleport` command from The First Room.
 4. Look at the Bluemix log console to see "A new connection has been made to the room"

+Congratulations, you've deployed a microservice that extended an existing microservices-based application so that it can do something new.

+Suggested activities:
+* Make it more resilient -- add additional instances using the autoscaling add-on: https://console.ng.bluemix.net/catalog/services/auto-scaling
+* Consider how to allow chat messages to propagate between independent instances using a shared datastore or cache, or an event bus, or...

 ### List of host provided commands